 High-Risk Areas for Root Intrusion

 Certain areas around the home are more vulnerable to root intrusion problems.
-Sewer lines near large trees are at greatest risk, as roots can extend long distances seeking water sources.
+Sewer lines near large trees are at the most significant risk, as roots can extend long distances seeking water sources.

 Roots tend to enter pipes through cracks or loose joints, so older sewer lines with damage or deterioration are more susceptible.
 Root intrusion is common when sewer pipes run close to the property’s perimeter or foundation.